wehlutyk/thesis/content/1-introduction-2-review.md

 A central experimental paradigm is that of iterated learning, which resembles a transmission chain for artificial languages: a first group of participants must learn to use a simple artificial language (e.g. an artificial vocabulary for naming a range of objects), after which a second group of participants must learn that language through some interaction with or transmission from the first group.
 The process is then iterated over successive generations.
-Another paradigm is the repeated cooperative task, where participants are paired and assigned a task that they must solve cooperatively.
+Another paradigm is the repeated cooperative task, where participants are paired and assigned a task that they repeatedly must solve cooperatively.
-Most often, participants can use a communication channel (or must create it) to help in coordination, and researchers can investigate the way participants iteratively develop conventions over such a channel.
+Most often, participants can use a communication channel (or must create it) to help in coordination, and researchers investigate the way participants iteratively develop conventions over such a channel.
 Studies using these paradigms show that even simple biases in participants' interactions and learning capabilities can lead the final evolved communication system to exhibit significant structure.
 Factors under study include the pressure for simplicity or compressibility to ease learning, the structure of the meanings to communicate, the surrounding context, the transmission or interaction task for iterated learning, and the reinforcement rules favouring expressivity of the language.